shehreendheda/katacoda-scenarios/udf_python/step3.md

 ```

-Adding the conditional to the function,
+Adding the conditional statement, completes the function.

 ```